MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 **Hyper-V Containers:**

 - A Windows Container host enabled with Nested Virtualization.
-- The Windows Serve 2016 Media.
+- The Windows Server 2016 Media.

 > Microsoft Azure does not support Hyper-V container.
 To complete the Hyper-V exercises, you need an on-prem container host.